Learning how to learn is life’s most important skill.

 - Hierarchical Maps: Are used to represent key terms as smaller and smaller parts of a larger topic.

 - Interacting Maps: Are concept map structures that interlink with each other in a variety of ways.

 - Comparison Maps: Are used to compare two or more things.
 The central interlocking part represents the object’s shared components or characteristics.

 - Linear Maps: Are flowchart type structures that represent linear stages of a process that has a beginning and an ending.

 The following is a break down of two popular mind mapping methods you can use to represent your ideas and the information you are learning.

 There are benefits and drawbacks to each method, so it is important that you take into account your purpose and objectives before deciding which method you would like to use as a foundation for your learning.

 Sometimes it is best to choose the method you will use based on the time you have available, the information you are learning, and the resources you have on hand.

 Personally, I have been creating hand drawn mind maps for years since my University days.
 I found them to be of great benefit, as they allowed me to expand my thinking and understanding about the topics I was learning in exponential ways.

-Throughout my experimentations with hand drawn mind maps I did come across a number of drawbacks that eventually convinced me to make the switch to computer generated mind mapping for specific purposes.
+Throughout my experimentation with hand drawn mind maps I did come across a number of drawbacks that eventually convinced me to make the switch to computer generated mind mapping for specific purposes.